Retrieving on-chain events

 });

-Retrieving a blockchain event
+Retrieving a Blockchain event

 To fetch such an event, we can use the chain_getEvents endpoint, as shown below: